 Department of Microbiology

-The Department of Microbiology hosts two research chairs:
+The Department of Microbiology hosts three research chairs:

-- the South African Research Chairs Initiative (SARChI) research chair in Biofuels and other clean Alternative fuels; and
+- The South African Research Chairs Initiative (SARChI) research chair in Biofuels and other clean Alternative fuels;

-- the ERWAT Research Chair in Wastewater Management.
+- The ERWAT Research Chair in Wastewater Management; and

 FIELDS OF RESEARCH